0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 ## Alert rule templates

-You can find all available alert rule templates on the **Alerts** page of a watcher.
+You can find all available alert rule templates on the **Alert templates** page of a watcher.

 Over time, existing templates might be modified, and new templates might be added in response to customer [feedback](database-watcher-overview.md#send-feedback).
-Each template on the **Alerts** page of a watcher has a version in the **year-month-day.number** format to let you see when it was last modified.
+Each template on the **Alert templates** page of a watcher has a version in the **year-month-day.number** format to let you see when it was last modified.

 If you created an alert rule from a template in the past and see that a newer template is available, you can recreate the rule from the newer template to take advantage of fixes and improvements in the alert rule definition.